cujojs/most/docs/api.md

 * `-` - an instant in time where no event occurs
 * letters (a,b,c,d,etc) - an event at an instant in time
 * `|` - end of stream
+* `|e|` - end of stream with an end signal value attached
+  * End event value is not emited as a normal stream event (e.g. it will not be processed while observing the stream).
 * `X` - an error occurred at an instant in time
 * `>` - stream continues infinitely
 	* Typically, `>` means you can assume that a stream will continue to repeat some common pattern infinitely